fidodogtraining/fidodogtraining.github.io/_autopages/walking.md

   * 30 minute Let Out - $20
   * 30 minute Walks - $20 (add $5.00 for more than one dog)
   * 60 minute Walks - $35 (add $5 more for more than one dog)
-  * Pick up and drop off at groomers or day care- $20
+  * Pick up and drop off at groomers or day care- $20 each way
   * Veterinary check ups - $35

 <img class="right" src="/images/sitting.jpg" alt="" />